exakat/exakat/docs/Rules.rst

 #############################

-Modern databases provides support for prepared statement : it separates the query from the processed data and highten significantly the security.
+Modern databases provides support for prepared statement : it separates the query from the processed data and raise significantly the security.

 Building queries with concatenations is not recommended, though not always avoidable.
 When possible, use prepared statements.